iterative/dvc.org/content/blog/2021-08-16-august-21-dvc-heartbeat.md

 [Andreas Malekos](https://www.linkedin.com/in/andreasmalekos/), Chief Scientist at [Continuum Industries](https://www.continuum.industries/).
-In [the post](https://neptune.ai/blog/mlops-tool-stack-continuum-industries) he outlines the tool stack and MLOPs platform they use to do their work automating and optimizing the design of linear infrastructure assets like water pipelines, overhead transmission lines, subsea power lines, or telecommunication cables.
+In [the post](https://neptune.ai/blog/mlops-tool-stack-continuum-industries) he outlines the tool stack and MLOps platform they use to do their work automating and optimizing the design of linear infrastructure assets like water pipelines, overhead transmission lines, subsea power lines, or telecommunication cables.